You’ve been asked to design a new commercial building and you need to calculate its heating and cooling needs.

 Rather, your HVAC tons per square foot requirement will depend on the building’s size, design, weather, the stated thermal comfort needs, and other factors.

-Below, we offer a summary for finding the correct HVAC tons per square foot in commercial and residential buildings.
+Before we opt for commercial HVAC installations, we offer a summary for finding the correct HVAC tons per square foot in commercial and residential buildings.
 We use British Thermal Units (BTU) as a reference point for identifying the heat removal requirements of the building.

 What Does it Take to Remove Heat?